mathpn/mathpn.github.io/src/content/blog/battleship-heuristics.md

 pubDatetime: 2018-01-11
 tags:
   - Python
-description: Implementing an algorithm for playing Battleship that uses heuristics such as "hunt" and "attack" modes to estimate the probability of finding ships on a grid.
+description: Implementing an algorithm for playing Battleship that uses heuristics.
 ---

 Recently, I stumbled upon a very interesting [blog post](http://www.datagenetics.com/blog/december32011/) and a [Reddit thread](https://www.reddit.com/r/compsci/comments/2o044h/battleship_algorithms_this_is_awesome/) about an algorithm to play battleship in the best possible way.
 The blog post, however, does not explain how probabilities are calculated.
 So, I decided to give it a try and write my own code for this problem.

-_Disclaimer: this is my first ever Python script, as I'm used to write only in R. Thus, it's not a masterpiece and I'm sure there's room for improvement._
+_Disclaimer: this is my first ever Python script.
+Thus, it's not a masterpiece, and I'm sure there's room for improvement._

 ## Basic Code

 I started by writing a code that sets the boards and prepares the game of human versus the _computer_.
 I won't cover this section in much detail, as the code can be seen below.
-In a nutshell, the code places 5 ships of sizes 5, 4, 3, 3 and 2 squares on the board, making sure that they do not overlap (but touching is allowed).
+In a nutshell, the code places 5 ships of sizes 5, 4, 3, 3 and 2 squares on the board, making sure that they do not overlap (but they can touch each other).
 There's also an input option for the difficulty, in which the _easy_ mode corresponds to random guessing by the computer, while the _hard_ mode uses the algorithm that we'll develop.

 ```python
 board = []